2012 Baltimore Ravens season: Week 3: vs. New England Patriots

 This game was also remembered for two controversial incidents.
 Late in the fourth quarter, with New England leading 30–28, coach John Harbaugh was penalized for unsportsmanlike conduct for coming out onto the field, which by NFL rules, is prohibited.
 However, Harbaugh was claiming that he was trying to only call a timeout to save time for his team.
-Since the NFL was using replacement refs at the time, and not the original refs, this was another controversial incident involving replacement refs.
-The penalty resulted in an irate Ravens crowd chanting "Bullshit" three separate times in just over a minute during the Patriots last drive, which was picked up by NBC microphones and was clearly audible during the broadcast.
-Play-by-play announcer Al Michaels said, "That's the loudest manure chant I've ever heard".
+Since the NFL was using replacement refs at the time, and not the original refs, this was another controversial incident involving the former.
+The penalty resulted in an irate Ravens crowd chanting "Bullshit" three separate times in just over a minute during the Patriots last drive, which was picked up by NBC microphones and was clearly audible (and not censored) during the broadcast, which led to play-by-play announcer Al Michaels saying, "That's the loudest manure chant I've ever heard".

-The other controversy is the winning field goal by Tucker.
+Tucker's game-winning field goal also led to controversy.
 The ball, after it had been kicked, sailed over the top of the right upright.
 It was ruled "good", giving Baltimore the win.
 However, clear replays show that the ball was extremely close to sailing wide of the upright.
-Since field goals are not reviewable, the play could not be reviewed.
-Patriots coach Bill Belichick, as he was leaving the field, grabbed one of the officials, resulting in him being fined $50,000 by the NFL.
+This led to the Patriots sideline going crazy over the call, with defensive lineman Vince Wilfork taking his helmet off in disgust.
+Since field goals that sail over the uprights are not reviewable (field goals that go between the uprights can be reviewed, although it's very uncommon), the play could not be reviewed.
+Patriots coach Bill Belichick, as he was leaving the field, angrily grabbed one of the officials, resulting in him being fined $50,000 by the NFL.
+Belichick later admitted that he didn't know field goals were not subject to review.